What is a cardholder data environment (CDE)?

-Most data breaches in the retail sector involve a compromise of the cardholder data environment.
-To that end, the PCI DSS requires a variety of controls to secure the CDE, including network segmentation.
-If the size and scope of the cardholder data environment is minimal and is adequately isolated using technology and rule sets, it will reduce the likelihood of a data breach.
+Most data breaches in the retail sector involve a compromise of the CDE.
+PCI DSS requires various controls to secure the CDE.
+The idea of one such control, network segmentation, is that if the size and scope of the CDE is minimal and is adequately isolated from other parts of the network using technology and rule sets, this will reduce the likelihood of a data breach.

 Besides segmentation, the PCI DSS requires organizations to implement these measures to protect the CDE: